 In general terms, we process your data to fulfil our responsibilities in the relationship that we have with you.
 The table below lists more specific purposes for processing your data, and the legal basis for each type of processing.

-- Survey data which you may choose to provide that we use for research purposes.
+4. Survey data that you may choose to provide that we use for research purposes.

-- Details of transactions you carry out through us and of the fulfillment of our services to you so that we can:
+5. Details of transactions you carry out through us and of the fulfilment of our services to you so that we can:

-- Details of your preferences where you have requested to be contacted about events, products or services, legal updates and/or news which we feel may interest you,
+6. Details of your preferences where you have requested to be contacted about events, products or services, legal updates and/or news that we feel may interest you,